 NOTE: They don’t let visitors stay on the island anymore due to over-tourism since April 2017.
 The tours will take you out to sea at night instead and show you the plankton by scooping some up in a net.
 There’s no announced date when island tours can resume.

-- Driving time: You need to get to the jetty that is located in a small fishing village in Bagan Datuk.
-A 2 hour drive from Ipoh.
+- Driving time: You need to get to the jetty that is in a small fishing village in Bagan Datuk.
+Getting here involves a 2-hour drive from Ipoh.

 - Cost: Around RM200-250 for the overnight package (including transport to the island, basic accommodation and food)